Mike-LilRegie/gatsby-starter-foundation/src/content/pages/index.md

   ctaLink: /about
 ---

-Mike Brown and Deb Sidelinger have a plan to walk the Te Araroa trial - the length of New Zealand - starting in September 2023.
+Mike and Deb have a plan to walk the Te Araroa trial - the length of New Zealand - starting in September 2023.
 This is their journey.